CentraleNantesROV/bluerov2/README.md

 # BlueROV2 ROS 2

-This repository contains the robot description and necessary launch files to describe and simulate the BlueROV2 (unmanned underwater vehicle) with [ignition-gazebo](https://ignitionrobotics.org/libs/gazebo) and its [hydrodynamics plugins](https://ignitionrobotics.org/api/gazebo/5.0/underwater_vehicles.html).
+This repository contains the robot description and necessary launch files to describe and simulate the BlueROV2 (unmanned underwater vehicle) with [Gazebo](https://gazebosim.org/home) and its [hydrodynamics plugins](https://gazebosim.org/api/gazebo/6.1/underwater_vehicles.html) under ROS 2.

-It is a ROS 2 fork of the work in development at [Ingeniarius, Lda.](http://ingeniarius.pt/) and [Institute of Systems and Robotics University of Coimbra](https://www.isr.uc.pt/) within the scope of MS thesis "Localization of an unmanned underwater vehicle using multiple water surface robots, multilateration, and sensor data fusion".

 ## Requirements